ThomasLengeling/devart-template/project_posts/2014-02-05-Particles-and-Triangulation.md

 The final output is a mesh of points draw on a canvas.
 The canvas includes calculating the Delaunay triangulation of a set of points that behave acordinate to a physics simulation.

-The ideas is to use the Custom Search API from google The idea is to provide the colors of the particles and the triangulated mesh with images taken from the web.
+The ideas is to use the Custom Search API from google to obtain many images as possible and feed this images to the triangulated mesh.
+The images will only provide the color for each triangle of the mesh.
 This still images come to life with the hand movement of the participants.
-With the interaction of the users they are able to alter the different viewpoints of the images.

 The next step is to feed the 2D mesh with various Textures.
 The source of the textures are going to be obtain using the Custom Search API from google.